sighingnow/jekyll-gitbook/collections/_rl/2024-06-14-foundations-drl.md

 = \frac{\gamma^{H+1}}{1-\gamma}R_{\max}
 $$

-The rewards collected are bounded by the maximum reward achievable, and as we increase our horizon, that is the number of iterations we run our value iteration algorithm, the numerator will keep shrinking since gamma is smaller than 1.
-So the difference between optimal value $V^*$ for infinite horizon and $V^*_H$ for finite horizon $H$ is bounded.
+Where $R_{\text{max}}$ is the maximum possible reward.
+As the horizon $H$ increases, $\gamma^{H+1}$ shrinks because $\gamma$ is less than 1.
+Consequently, the difference between the optimal value $V^\*$ for infinite horizon and the optimal value $V^\*_H$ for finite horizon $H$ decreases, becoming negligible as $H$ grows larger.
+This guarantees that value iteration converges, as the difference between $V^\*$ and $V^\*_H$ approaches zero.

-If the rewards can be negative, we have to redo the derivation with the absolute value of the rewards.

-**Convergence and Contractions**

-- Definition: max-norm:
+" %}

+{% include admonition.html type="tip" title="Convergence through Contractions" body="

+Another way to understand the convergence of value iteration is through contractions.
+The key idea involves defining a norm, such as the max norm:

 $$
 ||U|| = \max_s |U(s)|
 $$

-- Definition: An update operation is a $\gamma$-contraction in max-norm if and only if for all $U_i, V_i$:
+Where the max norm of a vector is the maximum absolute value among all its entries.

+An update operation is a $\gamma$-contraction in the max norm if, for any two vectors $U_i$ and $V_i$, the updated vectors $U_{i+1}$ and $V_{i+1}$ are closer together by a factor of $\gamma$ compared to the original vectors $U_i$ and $V_i$.

 $$
 ||U_{i+1}-V_{i+1}|| \le \gamma ||U_i-V_i||
 $$

-There is, we are bringing $U$ and $V$ closer together over time (subscript $i$) by a factor gamma each step.

-- Theorem: A contraction converges to a unique fixed point, no matter the initialization.
+A theorem states that a contraction converges to a unique fixed point regardless of initialization.
+Intuitively, this means that no matter where you start, the vectors get pulled closer together over time, eventually converging to the same point.

-- Fact: the value iteration update is a $\gamma$-contraction in max-norm.
-- Corollary: value iteration converges to a unique fixed point.
-- Additional fact:
-    - I.e. once the update is small, it must also be close to converged.
+Value iteration is a $\gamma$-contraction in the max norm.
+When applying a Bellman update to two different starting points, the resulting value functions are brought closer together.
+As a contraction, running the updates long enough ensures convergence to the optimal value function, $V^*$.

+Additionally, you can bound the error during the iteration process.
+The size of the update indicates how close you are to convergence.
+If the update is small, it means future changes will also be small, allowing you to estimate the error even with a finite number of iterations.
+This means you can stop value iteration once the updates are sufficiently small, indicating that you're close enough to the optimal value function.

 $$
 ||V_{i+1}-V_i|| \le \epsilon, \Rightarrow ||V_{i+1}-V^*|| \lt \frac{2\epsilon\gamma}{(1-\gamma)}
 $$

+" %}

 **Q-Values**